Trex Composite Decking vs. timber

 Resistant to rot, fading, staining, mould, and splintering

-Timber comes with its challenges —from environmental impact to constant upkeep and eventual decay.
+Wood comes with its challenges — from environmental impact to constant upkeep and eventual decay.
 It's time for something new.

 See What Contractors Really Think About Trex Decking